 I’m a racist – not the kind of racist who hurts people – but the kind of racist who was ignorant of the 400+ year untold history of BIPOC (Black, Indigenous, People of Color) in this country and not really understanding the systemic racism impacting BIPOC.
 After all, being white – not my problem.
 I was socialized in all things white.
 I grew up in white communities, attended primarily white schools including college, white Boy Scout troop, and white church.
 I’ve had the tailwinds of white privilege all of my life.

 Back in 2000, I found my dream job as Venture Out!
 Director at Camp Joy, Clarksville, OH.
-One of the first retreats I inherited was the 2-day Urban League retreat with 40 POC facilitated by myself and two other white people.
+One of the first retreats I inherited was the 2-day Urban League retreat with 40 BIPOC facilitated by myself and two other white people.
 During a break, I shared with the group that I was trying to build our corporate adjunct pool and if any of the Urban League participants were interested in becoming adjuncts, please speak with me.

 The diversity journey intensified in 2009 when our daughter came out to her mother and me that she was gay.
 I had to confront my “gay fragility!” and my heterosexual privilege.

 White Fragility is a tough read for white people.
 DiAngelo hits the reader head-on in the introduction: